Horizon-srt/MonopolyDealCards/README.md

-Monopoly Deal Card for SE in BDIC
+Monopoly Deal Card for SE in BDIC for Group 16